 Our new blog series highlights “4 Reasons to Use Speech Self-Service in Your Help Desk”.
 The final volume examines ways to identify hidden improvement areas in the Help Desk that can improve caller experiences and reduce workload.

 4 Reasons to Use Speech Self-Service in Your Help Desk

 The latest article in our “Parlance Perspective” series looks at common Help Desk challenges, and demonstrates 4 ways speech self-service technology can improve caller experiences and increase agent availability.

 For many Help Desks, there are obvious ways to improve caller experiences and reduce agent workload.
-Deflecting routine calls away from agents and leveraging skills-based routing to improve services and raise first call resolution rates (see volumes one, two, and three) is a good starting point.
+Deflecting routine calls away from agents and leveraging skills-based routing to improve services and raise first call resolution rates is a good starting point.
 One that delivers immediate benefits.
 Yet, this is often only the tip of the iceberg when it comes to optimizing call management processes in the Help Desk.

 Additional, solvable challenges frequently exist that can remain hidden from discernment via normal reporting and analysis.
 There can also be “technology aversion” dynamics at play − where concerns are deemed too costly or complex to address.
 Or perhaps simply the status quo nature of the Help Desk operation makes it difficult to see things from a different angle or explore potential efficiencies and solutions that may be employed to improve services and please callers.